watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/hubspot/readme.md

     ```

 - **Action 5: I want to check my ticket status** (advanced)<br>
-    Note that you will have to also configure action `Can I see my tickets?` above, since it is used as a subaction within this action.
+    Note that you will have to also configure action `Pick a ticket subaction` above, since it is used as a subaction within this action.
     ```
     Operation: Get Ticket Info
     Parameters: